 - Locate the user by entering their name or email address in the filter tool that’s located under All Users

-- Once you have located the user, click Actions on the the right hand side and then Edit Role
+- Once you have located the user, click the ellipses on the right-hand side and then Edit Role

 - Select the role you wish the user to have and then click Save Changes.